Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Conclusion

 \section{Conclusion}

-Link prediction using GAEs- or VGAEs-based models encodes the graph structure and node features into a low-dimensional embedding, and then adopts a decoder to reconstruct the graph in the original space to infer the potential links.
-In this paper, we aim to overcome the limitation of current state-of-the-art methods that can only use shallow GAEs and VGAEs effectively.
-By seamlessly integrating the graph structure and node features and deeply combining standard AEs and graph AEs, we develop effective deep extensions for shallow GAEs and VGAEs on link prediction.
-Our innovative extension leverages the joint optimization of standard and graph AEs, and it also exploits a residual connection in graph AEs from the low-dimensional compact representation to the combination of adjacency information and node features in graph-structured data.
-Further, we also take advantage of regularization techniques of using the identity matrix and dropout in our proposed models.
+This paper aims to overcome the limitation of current SOTA methods that can only use shallow GAEs effectively.
+By seamlessly integrating the graph structure and node features and deeply fusing standard AEs and graph AEs, we develop an effective deep extension for shallow GAEs on link prediction.
+Our innovative extension leverages the joint optimization of standard and graph AEs; it also exploits a residual connection in graph AEs from the low-dimensional compact representation to the co-embedding of adjacency information and node features in graph-structured data.
+Further, we take advantage of a regularization technique of using the identity matrix in our proposed models.
 Extensive experiments on various datasets empirically demonstrate the competitive performance of our deepened graph models on link prediction.
-In addition, although our current extension is for the encoder, whether it is applicable to deepen the decoder will be further investigated in our future work.
+In addition, although our current extension is for the encoder, whether it is applicable to deepening the decoder will be further investigated in our future work.